Baldur's Gate: Dark Alliance: Development

-Dark Alliance was first revealed on November 7, 2000, when Interplay confirmed to IGN that a PlayStation 2 game based on Baldur's Gate II had entered production, following the cancellation of the Sega Dreamcast port of the original Baldur's Gate.
-Little was known at this time other than the fact that Interplay would publish, and BioWare, developers of the original Baldur's Gate, would not develop the game.
+Dark Alliance was first revealed in November 2000, when Interplay confirmed to IGN that a PlayStation 2 game based on Baldur's Gate II had entered production, following the cancellation of the Sega Dreamcast port of the original Baldur's Gate.
+Little was known at that time other than the fact that Interplay would publish, and BioWare, developers of the original Baldur's Gate, would not develop the game.
 Instead, the game was to be developed by Snowblind Studios.
-The game was officially confirmed on February 15, 2001.
+The game was officially confirmed in February 2001.
 Black Isle Studios' division director Feargus Urquhart stated:

 Ryan Geithman, director of Snowblind, added:

-On April 17, Interplay confirmed that if the game was successful, a sequel would enter development immediately.
+Interplay said that if the game was successful, a sequel would enter development immediately.

-The game was first shown at E3 in May 2001, where it gained critical acclaim, with IGN writing "it almost instantly became one of the most wanted games for PlayStation 2 owners across the country.
-The game's graphics are as good as anything else on the system.
-It's as simple as that.
-The lighting, shadows, textures, models, water effects, and reflections are all amazing to look at and are a testament to the power of PlayStation 2 and the skills of the developers over at Snowblind Studios".

-The game utilized a new game engine; the Dark Alliance Engine, which was built specifically for Dark Alliance, and would go on to become the foundation for other games on the PlayStation 2, such as Fallout: Brotherhood of Steel and The Bard's Tale.
+The game utilized a new game engine, the Dark Alliance Engine, which was built specifically for Dark Alliance, and would go on to become the foundation for other games on the PlayStation 2, such as Fallout: Brotherhood of Steel and The Bard's Tale.
 Graphically, the Dark Alliance engine is a major improvement over the engine used by the original PC Baldur's Gate games, the Infinity Engine.
 Infinity was only able to render 2D sprite characters and static environments.
 The Dark Alliance engine, on the other hand, made use of the PlayStation 2's advanced GPU, allowing for such improvements as dynamic lighting, real-time shadowing and 3D models of characters and environments.
-IGN wrote of the E3 presentation, that "none of the problems that are commonly associated with PlayStation 2 games, such as low-res textures, flickering, or aliasing problems, are to be found here.
-It's hard to think of a game that pulls off the much-fabled anti-aliasing as well as this game does.
-Dark Alliance uses a technique similar to what a large number of Dreamcast games did to pull off their clean look: they simply render the scene at a much higher resolution, anti-alias it, then drop it down to a more acceptable resolution for TVs.
-The result is a beautifully anti-aliased game".